-Architecture has the functional task of creating built environments for human activity.
+Architecture has the functional task of creating built environments for human activities.
 As an expression of human values, it must address the interrelated physical, social, political, economic, and cultural issues of our time.
-The Master of Architecture curriculum reflects this range of inquiry.
-Design is an intellectual enterprise and an art form.
-It requires the integration of liberal ambition and the technical expertise.
+The curriculum reflects this range of inquiry.
+Design is an intellectual and social enterprise, as well as an art form.
+It requires the integration of liberal ambition and technical expertise.
 Pedagogically, the design studio sequence provides a project-based, experiential learning environment that allows students to apply knowledge from other areas of the curriculum.

-The school maintains that the emphasis on design and practicum-based learning within the curriculum prepares students for effective participation in the profession and for rendering service to the public.
-Students define their own goals and career paths based on the knowledge acquired in the classroom and tested through the varied projects in the design studio, technology sequence, and other project-based courses in the program.
+The school maintains the emphasis on design experimentation and applied-based learning within the curriculum, prepares students for effective participation in the profession, and for rendering service to the public while contributing to the continuous and sustainable development of the field.
+Students define their own goals and career paths based on the knowledge acquired in the classroom, tested through the varied projects and dimensional scales in the design studios, technology-construction and history-theory sequences, and other project and visualization-based courses in the program, and approached with an attention to the local conditions with the understanding of a diverse and inclusive global perspective.